openkruise/kruise/docs/proposals/20210713-resourcedistribution.md

 ### Risks and Mitigations
 Problem: When users delete the original secret, how to delete its copies in other namespaces?

-Solution #1: Users delete the copies by clearing the `Annotations["openkruise.io/sync-to"]`, then delete the original secret.
+Solution #1: Users first delete the copies by clearing the `Annotations["openkruise.io/sync-to"]`, then delete the original secret.
 Of course, we must add the note in the document.

 Solution #2: When the `delete event` is observed, we will delete all copies of the secret.
 However, once the `delete event` is lost, or panic happens after the `delete event`,  the copies of secret may no longer be deleted.